Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Efficient Algorithms

 Now consider a P-composition with $st \in E(H)$.
-As $T$ is clean, there are two components $H_1$ and $H_2$ with $E(H_2) = \{st\}$, and $\pathind{G}{s,t} = H$.
-All edges $e \in H_1$ are covered optimally by $E' \intersect E(H_1)$ both in $H_1$ and in $H$ since $(s,t) \notin E(\pathind{H}{e})$.
+As $T$ is clean, there are two components~$H_1$ and~$H_2$ with $E(H_2) = \{st\}$, and $\pathind{G}{s,t} = H$.
+All edges $e \in H_1$ are covered optimally by $E' \intersect E(H_1)$ both in $H_1$ and in $H$ since $st \notin E(\pathind{H}{e})$.

-\textbf{Case 1:} If one optimal solution for $H_1$ already covers $st$ in~$H$, then all optimal solutions for $H_1$ do so (as they all have the same $s$-$t$-capacity per induction hypothesis).
+\begin{description} \item[Case 1:] If one optimal solution for $H_1$ already covers $st$ in~$H$, then all optimal solutions for $H_1$ do so (as they all have the same $s$-$t$-capacity per induction hypothesis).
 Then, the optimal solutions for $H_1$ are exactly the optimal solutions for~$H$, and the algorithm finds one of them by keeping its solution for~$H_1$ intact and removing~$st$ from~$E'$.
 Note that this removal does not affect the feasibility of $E'$ for subgraphs of $G \setminus \pathind{G}{s,t}$ that have already been processed.

-\textbf{Case 2:} If $st$ is not yet covered by our optimal solution for $H_1$, it is not covered by any optimal solution for $H_1$.
-Our algorithm chooses the edge~$st$ by keeping its optimal solutions for both~$H_1$ and~$H_2$.
-An optimal solution~$S$ for~$H$ must contain an optimal solution for~$H_1$: $S' \be S \setminus \{st\}$ covers all edges of $H_1$.
+\item[Case 2:] If $st$ is not yet covered by our optimal solution for $H_1$, then it is not covered by any optimal solution for $H_1$.
+Our algorithm chooses the edge~$st$ by keeping optimal solutions for both~$H_1$ and~$H_2$.
+An optimal solution~$S$ for~$H$ must contain an optimal solution for~$H_1$: Note that $S' \be S \setminus \{st\}$ covers all edges of $H_1$.
 If~$S'$ were not optimal, there would exist another solution $S''$ that covers all edges and thus vertex pairs of $H_1$ with $|S''| < |S'|$.
 But $S''' \be S'' \union \{st\}$ is feasible for~$H$ because the capacity requirements for vertex pairs in $H$ and $H_1$ only differ by at most one.
-We arrive at $|S'''| = |S''|+1 < |S'|+1 \leq |S|$, a contradiction. --- In addition to an optimal solution for $H_1$, we need exactly one more edge to increase the $s$-$t$-capacity and cover~$st$ in~$H$: this additional edge is either~$st$ itself or another edge from~$H_1$.
+We arrive at $|S'''| = |S''|+1 < |S'|+1 \leq |S|$, a contradiction.

+\rdel{--- }In addition to an optimal solution for $H_1$, we need exactly one more edge to increase the $s$-$t$-capacity and cover~$st$ in~$H$: this additional edge is either~$st$ itself or another edge from~$H_1$.
 Assume that adding an additional edge $e_1 \in E(H_1)$ (instead of $st$) increases the capacity for $st$ or a later source-sink-pair by~1, then~$st$ by construction does so as well.
-Thus, adding $st$ instead of $e_1$ is never worse; furthermore, all optimal solutions for $H$ have the same $s$-$t$-capacity.
+Thus, adding $st$ instead of $e_1$ is never worse; furthermore, all optimal solutions for $H$ have the same $s$-$t$-capacity. \end{description}

 For the running time, note that a (clean) series-parallel decomposition tree~$T$ can be computed and traversed in linear time~\cite{DBLP:journals/siamcomp/ValdesTL82}.
 If~$T$ were not clean, it is trivial to establish this property in linear time: Traverse~$T$ bottom-up; whenever a leaf~$\lambda$ is the child of a P-node, ascend the tree as long as the parents are P-nodes.
 Let~$\varrho$ be the final such P-node, and~$\gamma$ the other child of~$\varrho$ that was not part of the ascent.
 Swap~$\lambda$ with~$\gamma$.
 Observe that the ascents for different leafs are disjoint, and thus this operation requires overall only $\bigO(|T|) = \bigO(|V|)$ time.